 You can change Firefox's default action or set one in the preferences of the browser.

 Here you find listed all known file types / mime types.
-The following actions are available:
+The following actions are available for each file type individually:

 You can modify the default association in the menu.
 This is useful if you run into issues when a file type is associated with a program that cannot open it correctly, or that is not installed anymore on the system.